random-j-farmer/random-j-farmer.github.io/_posts/2016-04-04-worldwar-bee-first-kill.markdown

 ---
 I did not pay attention to the null sec shenigans until a couple of weeks ago.
 Sanders Schmittlaub from A Band Apart started to organise an optional deployment to the OSS staging system.
-I went there, but those fleets were a bit too shiny for me, so mostly I was scanning for wormhole connections.
+I went there, but those fleets were too shiny for me, so mostly I was scanning for wormhole connections.

 ![Scanning ...](/img/2016-04-04-scanning-wormholes.jpg "Scanning wormholes ...")